RMGDFT/rmgdft/spglib/doc/python-spglib.rst

 Symmetry tolerance (``symprec``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Distance tolerance in Cartesian coordinates to find crystal symmetry.
+For more details, see :ref:`variables_symprec`

 Methods
 --------